gboeing/pynamical/docs/source/index.rst

    pynamical

-pynamical is a Python package for modeling, simulating, visualizing, and animating discrete nonlinear dynamical systems and chaos.
+**pynamical** is a Python package for modeling, simulating, visualizing, and animating discrete nonlinear dynamical systems and chaos.
 It uses pandas, numpy, and numba for fast simulation, and matplotlib for beautiful visualizations and animations to explore system behavior.
-Compatible with Python 2 and 3.

-You can read/cite the journal article about pynamical: Boeing, G. 2016. "`Visual Analysis of Nonlinear Dynamical Systems: Chaos, Fractals, Self-Similarity and the Limits of Prediction`_." *Systems*, 4 (4), 37. doi:10.3390/systems4040037.
+**Citation information**: Boeing, G. 2016. "`Visual Analysis of Nonlinear Dynamical Systems: Chaos, Fractals, Self-Similarity and the Limits of Prediction`_." *Systems*, 4 (4), 37. doi:10.3390/systems4040037.

 Installation
 ------------